RoryNesbitt/RNvim/README.md

 of <kbd>n</kbd>, <kbd>U</kbd> is now the inverse of <kbd>u</kbd>
 - <kbd>gh</kbd>, for "GAHH", will release a little frustration from your code by changing to a random colourscheme
-- <kbd>tc</kbd>, for transparent colours, will remove the background colours from the colourscheme.
+- <kbd>tb</kbd>, for transparent background, will remove the background colours from the colourscheme.
 Useful after a GAHH